ultimatemovers/omnia/about.md

     dining with an added touch of class.
 See him work his magic in the Omnia open kitchen.
   img: "/assets/images/member1.jpg"
+- name: Orlando Marzo
+  title: Cocktail creator
+  text: When the time came to define a vision for bespoke beverages in our bar and
+    bistro, we recruited the very best.
+Orlando Marzo is the recipient of the 2018 World Class Global Bartender of the Year award and an international expert in cocktail and food pairing.
+His reputation as a mixologist skyrocketed on a journey that took him from his native Italy to London’s renowned Soho club scene and now to our very own Omnia bar.
+Take a sip and see what all the beverage buzz is about.
+  img: "/assets/images/member2.jpg"
 bottom_img: "/assets/images/team_bottom.jpg"
 team_title: The people
 main_title: THE STORY BEHIND EVERY BITE